-No. Please ask your loved one to let you know if they are tested and what the results are.
-Encourage them to call or write you as soon as they know.
-Medical information, like a positive test, is considered confidential to the person.
+No. Medical information, like a positive test, is considered confidential to the person.
 If your loved one wants to let you know, they need to tell you themselves.

 Medical information is considered confidential to the patient.
-If you would like to hear medical information directly from the doctor or prison administration at an SCI, your loved one should ask to update their Form DC-108.
-The Form DC-108 is a form that all people in state custody sign that specifies who can receive medical information.
-Your loved one should update this form to specifically state that you are able to receive medical information.
+If you would like to hear medical information directly from the doctor or prison administration at an SCI, your loved one needs to request a Form DC-108, which allows people in state custody to specify who may receive their medical information.
 Your name needs to be clearly spelled out on this form.
-Please note, this form must be updated annually.
+Please note, this form must be updated every six months and will need to be updated when your loved one moves to a new facility.
 If your loved one is at a county prison, contact the prison directly for information about their medical release policies.

-Are there any programs that offer assistance while people are awaiting a bail reduction?
 Contact your county public defender's office to find out information.
-Harrisburg, Philadelphia, Pittsburgh all have local bail funds that can help with bail.
+Harrisburg, Philadelphia, and Pittsburgh all have local bail funds that can help with bail.
 If you are in one of those counties, you may contact your local fund.
-Pittsburgh – Bukit Bail Fund Harrisburg: Dauphin County Bail Fund Philadelphia Bail Fund Philadelphia Community Bail Fund Community Fund for Bond and Legal Support (Immigration)
+Pittsburgh – Bukit Bail Fund Harrisburg: Dauphin County Bail Fund Philadelphia Bail Fund Philadelphia Community Bail Fund Community Fund for Bond and Legal Support (Immigration).